thepotato0/NanoMC/README.md

 # 🟩 NanoMC

 >[!NOTE]
 >NanoMC is __NOT STABLE__ and **NOT MEANT FOR MAIN USAGE**.
-This is just made for USBs and people who travel alot/use for school computers.
-Educational purposes only, users are responsible for their own usage.
+>This is just made for USBs and people who travel a lot / use for school computers.
+>Educational purposes only – users are responsible for their own usage.

 NanoMC is basically **Minecraft 1.8.9 but tiny and portable**.
 It’s less than **300MB**, runs from a USB stick, and doesn’t need any setup.